 Jump to topic

-Ophthalmologists may recommend photorefractive keratectomy (PRK) for individuals who have vision issues caused by refractive errors.
-An elective procedure, photorefractive keratectomy uses a laser to mold the cornea’s shape so that the eye can bend (refract) light correctly.
+Photorefractive keratectomy (PRK) is an elective procedure.
+Ophthalmologists may recommend PRK surgery for individuals who have vision issues caused by refractive errors.
+The doctor uses a laser to mold the cornea’s shape so that the eye can bend (refract) light correctly.

 This type of refractive surgery is comparable to LASIK surgery.
 During photorefractive keratectomy, the surgeon uses an excimer laser to reshape the cornea’s surface.
 There is no creation of a corneal flap, which is a step in LASIK surgery.

-Additionally, individuals who have nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (imperfect curvature of the cornea or lens) could benefit from this eye surgery.
+Individuals who have nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (imperfect curvature of the cornea or lens) could benefit from this eye surgery.
 With photorefractive keratectomy, individuals may not need eyeglasses or contact lenses as much as before surgery.
-In the best of cases, individuals may even do without such eyewear because of how successful the surgical procedure went.
+In the best of cases, individuals may not even need eyeglasses or contact lenses at all.

 If individuals are considering vision correction surgery, then they should expect the following: